kurren/ai-bots-crawlers/README.md

 # Block AI bots crawlers
-Prevent ai bots to crawl a website (Ngnix web server).
+Prevent ai bots to crawl a website (Nginx web server).

 If you are looking for a solution to prevent AI bots to crawl your website, this approach is combining a robots.txt file and a web server directive.